WilliamMayor/williammayor.github.io/_posts/2013-11-08-developing-on-an-ipad-part-1.md

 ---
 layout: post
-title: Developing on an iPad, Part 1
+title: Developing on an iPad, Part 1 - Hardware and Services
 tags: [developing_ipad]
 ---
 # Developing on an iPad